Skip to content

 Higher Order Thinking: 7 Ways to Improve this Skill

-Higher order thinking or higher-order thinking skills (HOTS), is based on the theory that some more advanced forms of learning require advanced or complex cognitive processing.
+Higher-order thinking or higher-order thinking skills (HOTS) is based on the theory that some more advanced forms of learning require advanced or complex cognitive processing.
 Bloom's taxonomy, for instance, suggests the HOTS levels include analysis (breaking apart and organizing information), evaluation (examining the outcome), and synthesis (pulling information together).
-The teaching of these skills demands different and more advanced instructional methods than concrete levels of learning such as rote memorization and repetition.
+The teaching of these skills requires different and more advanced instructional methods than those employed at concrete levels of learning, such as rote memorization and repetition.

 Instead of parroting facts back to a teacher, HOTS asks students to: